 In 1957 he starred in The king of New York where he was the first film-maker to dare to expose, through satire and ridicule, the paranoia and political intolerance which overtook the United States in the Cold War period.
 It would be another 16 years until it was actually screened in America, such was its daring.
 He starred as the deposed king of Estovia who flees to America where he is tormented by a McCarthy style investigation.

-His legacy lives on, as much for his great intellectual vision, but as a brilliant comic who has bought me much laughter over the years with the combination of his acrobatic agility and his ability to express through the medium of film, great depths of emotion and feeling.
+His legacy lives on, as much for his great intellectual vision, but as a brilliant comic who has bought me much laughter over the years with the combination of his acrobatic agility and his ability to express through the medium of film, great depths of emotion and feeling and remind me of what truly matters.
 A little man, but big in my eyes.

 unique and different,